ethanp/programming/StuffIWrote/Python/pathfinder/readme.md

-This is a utility method for those times when you have a bunch of log files that you need to collect data out of, but they don't always come in the same directory structure. **This utility will allow you to easily express the given directory structure and return to you a list of the absolute paths of the files in question.**
+This is a utility method for those times when you have a bunch of log files that you need to collect data out of, but they don't always come in the same directory structure.
+Or there is a bunch of logged data files and you only want the ones with a particular filename prefix/suffix/type. **This utility will allow you to easily and readably express the given directory structure and return to you a list of the absolute paths of *only* the files you want.**

 #### Given this directory structure